-While we only adjust 137% Stereo Width for your track it can do miracles for better stereo feel.
+While we only adjust 137% Stereo Width for your track, it can do miracles for a better stereo feel.

 As well remember to put on Safe Bass for 224Hz.

 Get familiar by adding a -1.7dB to -4.7dB on 224Hz center.
 It will remove resonance problems for most tracks.
 But as well opens for more spectrum room for your track.
 As it auto masters your track in the center of 224Hz.
-This isn’t a bad idea and can remove the tension of muddiness in the center of 200Hz.
-That way your track will probably sound lighter and people will most often hear your track slightly better.
+This reduction isn’t a bad idea and can remove the tension of muddiness in the center of 200Hz.
+That way, your track will probably sound lighter, and people will most often hear your track slightly better.
 Sometimes it’s good to have different monitoring equipment to find the perfect spot range.
-That you, of course, remember to work with.
-Reducing -3.1dB with SlickEq you don’t actually reduce these levels up to that.
-Even -12dB does not fully remove the range.
+That you, of course, you should remember to work with.
+Reducing -3.1dB with SlickEq, you don’t cut these levels up to that.
+Even -12dB does not entirely remove the range.
 But -12dB can be tough removal on the mid-range.

 Download TDR 6MB:

 While you want to master your kick in your track?
 Try adding Maximus and do this trick for any drum you might have:

 By adding PRE gain Green.

-You can gain a very powerful level on default preset of Maximus.
-Remember that all bands are set on on default so sometimes you might need to turn off other bands off if it’s hard clip limiting.
+You can gain a mighty level on the default preset of Maximus.
+Remember that all bands are set on default, so sometimes you might need to turn off other groups off if it’s hard to clip limiting.

 LOW CUT yellow:

-You don’t want to cut low frequencies with Maximus that way you will struggle with your kicks and basses.
-Try never to use LOW CUT on Maximus especially on Master.
-Since it has a processing problem for the Maximus and often is bad.
+You don’t want to cut low frequencies with Maximus.
+That way, you will struggle with your kicks and basses.
+Try never to use LOW CUT on Maximus, especially on Master.
+Since it has a processing problem for the Maximus and it is often terrible.
 And it’s to bad for Maximus.